 1 tsp baking soda

-1 cup dried fruit (I use raisins, cherries, and chopped dates)
+1 cup dried fruit (we like raisins and cherries)

 1 cup carrots, grated (about 2 large)